No Record Found

-WHITE Insurance Brokers subscribes to the Financial Ombudsman Service (FOS) which offers a way of resolving customer complaints to insurance brokers.
+WHITE Insurance Brokers subscribes to the Australian Financial Complaints Authority (AFCA) which offers a way of resolving customer complaints to insurance brokers.
 It aims to prevent costly litigation.

 ASIC’s policy statement PS165 explains the required set up of written internal dispute resolution procedures according to Financial Services Reform Act 2001.
 Requirements are also based on the Australian Standard for Complaint handling AS 4269-1995, which will give you guidelines about essential elements of effective complaints handling procedures.
 It serves as a reference document on current best practice for handling complaints (for further information phone 1300 654 646 or look up www.standards.com.au).
 According to AS4269-1995, the essential elements of an effective complaints handling process shall, as a minimum, satisfy the following criteria:

 • Commitment to efficient and fair resolution of complaints by people in the organisation at all levels;• Fairness of the complaint handling process;• Adequate resources for complaints handling;• Complaints handling process should be visible to consumers and staff;• Complaints handling process should be accessible and readily available to consumers and staff;• Assistance shall be available to formalise and lodge a complaint;• Responsiveness – a complaint shall be dealt with quickly and professionally at no charge to the complainant;• The process should be able to identify and rectify systemic and recurring issues;• Have accountability and appropriately documented performance standards;• Reviews conducted on a regular basis to ensure efficient delivering and effective outcomes.